 - When there is only one work-sharing directive it can be combined with the parallel one to improve readability. - Only clauses that are allowed by both the parallel and the specific work-share directive are allowed, otherwise the code is illegal. - The compiler may optimize code further (e.g. remove redundant barriers).

-Full version Combined construct #pragma omp parallel { #pragma omp for for-loop } #pragma omp parallel for for-loop #pragma omp parallel { #pragma omp sections { [#pragma omp section] structured block [#pragma omp section structured block] ... } } #pragma omp parallel sections { [#pragma omp section] structured block [#pragma omp section structured block] ... }
+Full version Combined construct pragma omp parallel { # pragma omp for for (...) } # pragma omp parallel for for (...) pragma omp parallel { # pragma omp sections { # pragma omp section section A ... } } # pragma omp parallel sections { # pragma omp section section A ... }